urospetkovic/search-compare/README.md

 third one picks the middle between two numbers with recursion.

-binary search will always have a better average score, but recursion algorithm (3) needs more time.
+binary search will always have a better average score, but recursion (3) needs more time.